Posted on

 Drip campaign

-In simple terms, a drip campaign is a carefully crafted series of emails automatically sent to your target audience over a set period.
-Each email is strategically designed to deliver valuable content, nurture relationships, and guide recipients along their journey toward loyalty.
+A drip campaign is a carefully crafted series of emails sent to your target audience over a set period.
+Each email is strategically designed to deliver valuable content, nurture relationships, and guide recipients toward loyalty.

 Importance of automation in drip campaigns